 and searching for either the program or the specific agency’s regulation.

 Effluent Limitations Guidelines and Standards for the Dental Category requires that all dental facility waters likely to come into contact with amalgam waste must be treated prior to discharge by an amalgam separator.
 The amalgam separator must be ISO 11143 compliant.
 If the discharge is to a Public Owned Treatment Works (POTW), written notification must be provided to the appropriate POTW.
-The Lynchburg Regional Wastewater Treatment Plant is the POTW that serves the City of Lynchburg as well as the surrounding counties of Amherst, Bedford, and Campbell.
-Facilities discharging to public sewers within the area served by the Lynchburg Regional Wastewater Treatment Plant will be required to report compliance to the City of Lynchburg Water Resources Industrial Pretreatment Program.This form is intended to provide a consistent format for dental offices to satisfy this one-time reporting requirement.
+The Lynchburg Regional Water Resource Recovery Facility is the POTW that serves the City of Lynchburg as well as the surrounding counties of Amherst, Bedford, and Campbell.
+Facilities discharging to public sewers within the area served by the Lynchburg Regional Water Resource Recovery Facility will be required to report compliance to the City of Lynchburg Water Resources Industrial Pretreatment Program.This form is intended to provide a consistent format for dental offices to satisfy this one-time reporting requirement.
 Follow-up reporting by dentists is only required when new separators are placed in service or the dental office changes ownership.
 Dental offices may complete and submit a copy of this form to satisfy the reporting requirement.
 Due Dates: Installation and operation of an ISO 11143 compliant dental amalgam separator must take place NO LATER than July 14, 2020, 3 years from the date of publication of this rule, July 14, 2017.
 If a dental amalgam separator is currently in use but does not meet ISO 11143 compliance than the amalgam separator may remain in use until July 14, 2027, 10 years after the date of publication or until the separator is replaced.

 Sewer Bill Adjustment Program